stanford-policylab/polling-errors/README.md

 3. model_fit_data.R
     - Fits the Bayesian model to data using Stan
-    - Writes the fit object into `data/`
+    - Writes the fit objects into `data/`

 4. model_analyze_results.R
-    - Analysis for the results of the Bayesian model
+    - Analysis of the Bayesian model results
     - Generates figures 4, 5, and 6 in the paper